Ravio partners with Comp to bring you trusted Brazil benchmarks

 Mercer’s main compensation software is Mercer Comptryx, originally acquired in 2015.
 It provides salary benchmarking and market trends data for the tech industry, based on Mercer’s give-to-get survey model.
 Comptryx is sold as a standalone subscription — separate from Mercer’s global Total Remuneration Survey (TRS) and its online survey data portal, Mercer WIN.

-No. Unless you purchase Mercer ePrism, Mercer survey data does not integrate directly with HRIS systems.
-To compare benchmarks with your employee data, HR teams must manually combine Mercer datasets with internal HRIS exports — a time-consuming process that has to be repeated every time data changes.
+Unless you purchase Mercer ePrism, Mercer survey data does not integrate directly with HRIS systems.
+To compare benchmarks with your employee data, HR teams must manually combine Mercer datasets with internal HRIS exports – a process that has to be repeated every time data changes.

 Mercer Total Remuneration Survey (TRS) is Mercer’s core global salary survey.
 Mercer WIN is the online platform used to access TRS or other survey data you purchase.
 Mercer Comptryx is a separate subscription product for the tech industry, offering salary benchmarking and market trends based on Mercer’s give-to-get survey model.